IHS Summer Seminars

 Type your question in the search box above or start with our most commonly asked questions:

-- Am I eligible to apply for a summer seminar?
+- Am I eligible to apply for an IHS Summer Seminar?

 - How much do the seminars cost?

 - Where are the seminars being held this year?

 - Will accepting a seminar invitation disqualify me from other IHS programs?

 - I want to confirm that you received my application.